Multi-Index Sequential Monte Carlo Methods for partially observed Stochastic Partial Differential Equations: Introduction

-In the problem of interest, we are dealing with an expectation w.r.t.~a probability measure that has been discretized in multiple dimensions.
-Following the successful multilevel Monte Carlo method for scalar discretizations \cite{giles,giles1,hein}, the multi-index Monte Carlo method of \cite{mimc} was developed.
-In this approach one rewrites the expectation of interest as a sum of difference of differences (DOD) w.r.t.~independent refinement of the discretization level of different dimensions, for example different spatial dimensions and time (details are given in Section \ref{sec:prob_form}).
-If the number of dimensions which are discretized is $d$ then this DOD involves expectations w.r.t~at most $2^d$ different discretization levels.
-Then, under appropriate assumptions and given an efficient coupling of these $2^d$ distributions, \cite{mimc} show that the cost to achieve a prespecified MSE is reduced with respect to considering MC on a single level. {Indeed under appropriate assumptions and with an appropriate index set, the MIMC approach can achieve an improved cost with respect to the single index counterpart, MLMC.} The main issue in our context is that exact simulation of the coupling is currently not possible.
-However, it will be shown that it is possible to evaluate a non-negative unbiased estimator of an un-normalized coupling.
+In the problem of interest, we are dealing with an expectation w.r.t.~a probability measure {which is defined on a high-dimensional continuous state-space as a result of the space and time discretization}.
+It is assumed that the computational cost associated to performing any simulation-based numerical method will increase as the precision of the discretization is enhanced. {In such a context, the multilevel Monte Carlo (MLMC) method is very effective for reducing the cost to achieve a given level of accuracy \cite{giles,giles1,hein}.
+Following the success of the MLMC method, the work \cite{mimc} revisited the MLMC identity through the lense of sparse grids for multi-dimensional discretizations.
+This more general method, which reduces to MLMC for one dimensional (discretizations) problems, is called multi-index Monte Carlo (MIMC).
+This method can be much more efficient than MLMC for higher dimensional problems with suitable regularity, for example providing canonical complexity $\cO(\varepsilon^{-2})$ to achieve mean square error (MSE) $\cO(\varepsilon^2)$.} In this approach one rewrites the expectation of interest as a sum of difference of differences (DOD) w.r.t.~independent refinements of the discretization levels of different dimensions, for example different spatial dimensions and time.
+If the number of dimensions which are discretized is $d$, then this DOD involves expectations w.r.t.~at most $2^d$ different discretization levels.
+Then, under appropriate assumptions and given an efficient \emph{coupling} of these $2^d$ distributions, the cost to achieve a prespecified MSE is reduced with respect to considering the Monte Carlo method using a single discretization level \cite{mimc}.
+Indeed, under appropriate assumptions, {relying strongly on the mixed regularity of the solution of the SPDE, and with an appropriate index set, the MIMC approach can achieve a substantial improvement in cost with respect to MLMC \cite{mimc}.} {The coupling is essential to ensuring that the \emph{variance} of the estimates of the DODs decay appropriately w.r.t.~the discretization indices.
+This allows one to use fewer samples in approximating higher index residuals, hence balancing the cost in an optimal way.}

-In \cite{jklz}, based upon an idea in \cite{jklz1}, a method for using Markov chain Monte Carlo (MCMC) in muti-index contexts was developed, based on constructing an approximate coupling.
-This procedure is typically inefficient for time-dependent scenarios, in which one aims to perform inference sequentially as data arrives.
-In this article, we extend the approach to the sequential context of joint state and static parameter estimation for discrete time observations, associated to a partially observed stochastic partial differential equation.
-A re-normalized MI identity is approximated using the SMC$^{2}$ method of \cite{chopin2}.
-Under appropriate assumptions, we prove that our approach can reduce the cost required to obtain a given MSE, relative to just using SMC$^{2}$ on the most precise discretization.
-We demonstrate this in numerical examples.